beenotung/music-player/README.md

 # music-player

+An offline Android App to play musics in the background.
+The media files could be synced from Dropbox / DropSync.

 revamp using hybrid app approach.

 The previous native app is forced to be updated due to app store policy.